 This section describes stage 3 of LOOM: given the line graph as computed in stage 1, and a line ordering for each edge as computed in stage 2, render the actual map.
-We split this into four basic steps, as illustrated in Fig. 8.
+We split this into four basic steps, as illustrated in Fig. 9.

-In the first step (1), we make use of the fact that only a single ordering is imposed on each L(e) and render each $l \in L(e)$ by perpendicular offsetting the edge's geometry $\tau_e$ by $-w |L(e)|/2 + w (p_e(l) - 1)$ , where w is the desired line width.
-In the next step (2), we make room for the line connections between edges by expanding the node fronts (and thus the node polygon).
-As a stopping criteria for this expansion, we simply use a maximum distance from the node front to its original position.
-The line connections in the node are then rendered by connecting all port pairs (3).
-In our experiments, we used cubic Bézier curves, but for schematic maps a circular arc or even a straight line might be preferable.
+In the first step (1), a basic skeleton of the map is rendered.
+We make use of the fact that only a single ordering is imposed on each L(e) and draw each $l \in L(e)$ by perpendicular offsetting the segment's geometry τ_e by $-w |L(e)| / 2 + w (p_e(l) - 1)$, where w is the desired line width.
+As τ_e is just a piecewise linear curve, any method for offsetting (open) polygons may be used.
+Each drawn node v now has deg(v) node fronts (Fig. 9.2).
+The width of each